skflowne/svelte-xstate/README.md

 }),
 ```

-According to this [xstate issue](https://github.com/davidkpiano/xstate/issues/443) Svelte should be replacing `process` as it's a convention.
+You can learn in this [xstate issue](https://github.com/davidkpiano/xstate/issues/443)